sonountaleban/amigacoin/doc/readme-qt.rst

   brew update
   brew install boost miniupnpc openssl berkeley-db4

-- If using HomeBrew,  edit `dogecoin-qt.pro` to account for library location differences.
+- If using HomeBrew,  edit `amigacoin-qt.pro` to account for library location differences.
 There's a diff in `contrib/homebrew/bitcoin-qt-pro.patch` that shows what you need to change, or you can just patch by doing

         patch -p1 < contrib/homebrew/bitcoin.qt.pro.patch

-- Open the dogecoin-qt.pro file in Qt Creator and build as normal (cmd-B)
+- Open the amigacoin-qt.pro file in Qt Creator and build as normal (cmd-B)

 .. _`Qt Mac OS X SDK`: http://qt-project.org/downloads/
 .. _`MacPorts`: http://www.macports.org/install.php